wix/Detox/docs/Introduction.Android.md

-### 7. Proguard (Minification)
+### 7. Proguard (Minification, Obfuscation)

 In apps running [minification using Proguard](https://developer.android.com/studio/build/shrink-code), in order for Detox to work well on release builds, please enable some Detox proguard-configuration rules by applying the custom configuration file on top of your own.
-Typically, this is defined using the `proguardFiles` statement in the minification-enabled build-type in your `android/app/build.gradle`:
+Typically, this is defined using the `proguardFiles` statement in the minification-enabled build-type in your `app/build.gradle`:

 ```groovy
     buildTypes {